Creating a Home Altar for Beginners | Basic Tools

 5. Place items on your Altar Space and Enjoy!
 Item placement is pure intuition.
 Consider what is sacred and the intention of the space.
 Feel free to experiment with varied placements.
 Your altar will change with your ever-growing spiritual practice.

 When creating an Altar Space, whether for the first time or within a well-established practice, the only limitation is belief.
 This space is an extension of you.
-Remember - YOU ARE THE MAGICK!
+Remember - You are the Magick!

 Select as many or as few items as you would like represented in your Space.
 These are not an exhaustive list.